christinegarcia/google-maps/README.md

 _Last updated: August 2024_

-Goal: For a company with multiple locations, find information and addresses for all relevant businesses within a set radius of a given location.
+Goal: For a company with multiple branches, find information and addresses for all relevant businesses within a set radius of a given branch.

 For more information, read the [project page](https://www.datascienceportfol.io/christinegarcia/projects/4).